CaSFoR/Dashboard/README.md

 - **Add New Products:** Users can add new products to the inventory.
 - **Edit Products:** Users can edit the details of existing products.
-- **Add Damaged Products:** Users can mark products as damaged and manage the details of damaged products.
+- **Add Damaged Products:** Users can add products as damaged and manage the details of damaged products.
 - **Manage Product Details:** Users can add and edit additional details for each product.

 ### Technologies Used